Find The Area Of The Kite Qrst

 Example:

-Suppose in kite QRST, QS = 10 units, RT = 8 units, and the diagonals intersect at point O. Therefore, RO = OT = 4 units.
-Let QO = 5 units (half of QS, since QS is bisected).
+Suppose in kite QRST, QS = 10 units, RT = 8 units, and the diagonals intersect at point O. Because of this, RO = OT = 4 units.
+Let QO = 5 units (half of QS, since QS is bisected) No workaround needed..

 • Area of Triangle QRO = (1/2) * RO * QO = (1/2) * 4 * 5 = 10 square units